Raufjatoi/SQL/README.md

 # SQL
- SQL ( Structured Query Language ) probelms sets of all weeks
+ CS50SQL probelms sets of all weeks